-BladeRunner has been awarded $3.3 million in funding from the U.S. Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
-The funding will be used to advance three new and innovative solutions to reduce the cost of the BladeRunner system.
+BladeRunner is pivotal to a project that has been awarded $3.3 million in funding from the U.S. Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E), through their SHARKS program.
+The funding will be used to advance the BladeRunner system by tackling three new and innovative features that will result in lower operating costs and improved LCOE for remote riverine settings:

-(1) Optimization of the BladeRunner rotor to increase efficiency and improve debris mitigation and resiliency.
+(1) Scaling and optimization of the BladeRunner rotor to increase the efficiency and power capacity and improve debris mitigation and resiliency.

 (2) Implementation of C-Motive’s novel electrostatic generator to efficiently convert low speed mechanical rotation into grid-voltage electricity.